 Adding More Points of Opportunity

 Northspan’s Role: Provide staffing services to streamline internal operations, coordinate member activity, help market the region, and offer strategic direction.
-Major projects included a website overhaul, coordination of business attraction-focused events, and management of student research projects.
+Major projects included a website overhaul, coordination of business attraction-focused events and familiarization tours, an economic gardening initiative, and management of student research projects.

-Results: GPS has seen an increase in membership and enhanced its profile as a regional actor in Minnesota economic development.
+Results: GPS has streamlined its operations and enhanced its profile as a regional actor in Minnesota economic development.

 Northspan’s niche in community development often involves filling gaps and creating new capacity for the full range of an organization’s activity.
 In early 2017, GPS 45:93, a regional economic development partnership in East Central Minnesota, contracted with Northspan to provide consulting services.
 GPS, which was founded as the Northern Technology Initiative in 2001, has long sought to grow business in Pine, Kanabec, Chisago, and Isanti Counties.
 Since the start of the new relationship, Northspan gives the organization a new level of staff capacity.

 “Since Northspan came on board, we’ve really expanded our ability to act as a regional economic development leader,” said Heidi Steinmetz, the Economic Development Director for the Kanabec County EDA and GPS President for 2019.
 “Karl has been a great addition to GPS.
 He’s helped us to expand our offerings in a number of areas and makes all of our lives easier by responding quickly when we need things done.”